College Factual by our College Data Analytics Team

 Nashville, Tennessee

-You’ll join some of the best and brightest minds around if you attend Vanderbilt University.
-The school came in at #4 for the Schools for a Master’s Highly Focused on Maternal/Child Health and Neonatal Nursing Major.
-Vanderbilt University is a fairly large private not-for-profit school situated in Nashville, Tennessee.
-It awarded 15 masters’s maternal/child health and neonatal nursing degrees in 2020-2021.
+Out of the 22 schools in the Schools for a Master’s Highly Focused on Maternal/Child Health and Neonatal Nursing Major that were part of this year’s ranking, Vanderbilt University landed the #4 spot on the list.
+Located in Nashville, Tennessee, this fairly large private not-for-profit school awarded 34 diplomas to qualified masters’s maternal/child health and neonatal nursing students in 2021-2022.

 5

 You’ll join some of the best and brightest minds around if you attend University of Minnesota - Twin Cities.
 The school came in at #5 for the Schools for a Master’s Highly Focused on Maternal/Child Health and Neonatal Nursing Major.
-University of Minnesota - Twin Cities is located in Minneapolis, Minnesota and, has a large student population.
-In 2020-2021, this school awarded 36 masters’s maternal/child health and neonatal nursing degrees to qualified students.
+UMN Twin Cities is a public institution located in Minneapolis, Minnesota.
+The school has a large population, and it awarded 33 masters’s degrees in 2021-2022.

 Full University of Minnesota - Twin Cities Maternal/Child Health and Neonatal Nurse/Nursing Report